 Eight blockbuster films that got history wrong

-The historical inaccuracies in Mary Queen of Scots have dominated the headlines since its US premiere, but it’s far from the first film to have been 'creative' with history.
+The historical inaccuracies in Mary Queen of Scots dominated the headlines after its premiere, but it’s far from the first film to have been 'creative' with history.
 Here are some of the culprits we just couldn’t ignore.

 Mary Queen of Scots